apache/hadoop/hadoop-tools/hadoop-archive-logs/src/site/markdown/HadoopArchiveLogs.md

                                    each container (default: 1024)
     -minNumberLogFiles <n>         The minimum number of log files required to be eligible (default: 20)
+    -noProxy                       When specified, all processing will be done as the user running this command (or the Yarn user if DefaultContainerExecutor
+                                   is in use).
+When not specified, all processing will be done as the user who owns that application; if the user
+                                   running this command is not allowed to impersonate that user, it will fail
     -verbose                       Print more details.

 The tool only supports running one instance on a cluster at a time in order